feldera/feldera/CONTRIBUTING.md

-# Contributing to DBSP
+# Contributing to Feldera

-The DBSP project team welcomes contributions from the community.
-Before you start working with DBSP, please read our [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
+The Feldera team welcomes contributions from the community.
+Before you start working with Feldera, please read our [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 To acknowledge the DCO, sign your commits by adding `Signed-off-by: Your Name <your@email.com>` to the last line of each Git commit message.
 Your signature certifies that you wrote the patch or have the right to pass